kokkos/kokkos-core-wiki/ProgrammingGuide/Compiling.md

 # Compiling

 This chapter explains how to compile Kokkos and how to link your application against Kokkos.
-Kokkos supports two build systems:
+Kokkos supports three methods to build:

 *  General CMake build system
 *  Trilinos' CMake build system